Klosmi/html-basics/JS-basic.md

     input.type = 'color'

     // it creates a color picker on the selected input element.
-See below 👇
     ```
-    like this:  <input type="color">

     *set the `<input type="">` back to text*
     ```